wp-plugins/grabpress/README.txt

 5. Video results are automatically posted to your Blog.

 == Changelog ==

+= 2.3.2 =

+ * AUTO-660: As a WordPress Publisher, I want the player in the dashboard to be visible between a minimum of 320px and a maximum of 640px width.
+ * AUTO-802: As a Grab Media Developer, I want to know more about our user environments, so we can better develop, test and debug against user environments.
+ * Added support for PHP 5.2.4 call DateTime::modify, replacing DateTime::sub (The DateTime::Sub() error should no longer appear).
+ * Addes support for PHP 5.2.4 call to check if PHP is configured with MagicQuotes for json_encode() call.

 = 2.3.1.1 =
  * Turned debugging off by default.
 (Thanks goes to @optimalpatrick)